-Don’t listen to what some gurus are saying: The phone isn’t dead.
-In fact, it’s still one of the most powerful tools that salespeople have in their arsenal—provided you follow some powerful, easy phone sales tips.
+Don’t listen to what some gurus are saying: Phone sales isn’t dead.
+In fact, the phone is still one of the most powerful tools that salespeople have in their arsenal—provided you follow some powerful, easy phone sales tips.

 Whether you’re cold calling, calling as part of a prospecting campaign, following up on referrals, or calling established clients, phone selling simply works.

 But your technique—including what you actually say on those calls—really, really matters.

 The data suggests that over two-thirds of salespeople are actually doing things during selling situations that actively hurt their sales.
 Don’t let this be you.